Praqma/LearnKubernetes/kamran/Kubernetes-The-Hard-Way-on-AWS.md

 * worker1 - 52.59.249.129 - 10.0.0.181
 * worker2 - 54.93.34.227 - 10.0.0.182

+Cluster / Service IPs: 10.32.0.0/24 ( not configured on any interaface of any node).
+Cluster CIDR (like flannel network) = 10.200.0.0/16 (each node will get a subnet out of this network space to use for containers).

 I will use the same /etc/hosts on all nodes, so I do not have to keep track of the IP addresses in various config files.

 The /etc/hosts file I am using is:
 ```